tonyewong/NOLA_SLR_DeepUncertainty/README.md

    * statistical model output (i.e., posterior parameter values)

 ./R/
-   * physical models in R
+   * models in R, as needed.
+No R versions of the main BRICK sea-level rise models, because they are too slow for large ensembles

 ## Motivation